Collection and Remittance

 Sales taxes must be paid on taxable transactions except in those states with no sales tax (Alaska, Delaware, Montana, New Hampshire, and Oregon).
 In Alaska, however, some local jurisdictions assess sales tax.

-Most states have been given permission by local jurisdictions (counties, cites, transit districts, etc.) to collect local sales taxes for the local jurisdictions.
+Most states have been given permission by local jurisdictions (counties, cities, transit districts, etc.) to collect local sales taxes for the local jurisdictions.
 That’s the good news.
 The bad news is that there are several “home rule” states.
 For these states, companies must file sales tax returns at the local level AND the state level.

 Can Sales Tax Be Ignored?